Nikolai Kuzmin (artist)

 Nikolai Kuzmin also has regular exhibitions in Russia, notably with the Moscow Union of artists, of which he is a member.
+In 2024, Nikolai Kuzmin became an honorary member of the Russian Academy of Arts.

 Artwork

 Nikolai Kuzmin's favourite painting technique is oil on canvas with spatula.

 Nikolai Kuzmin's painting is not far from expressionism and fauvism.

 The painter's work has been strongly influenced by the remembrance of his childhood.

 Nikolai Kuzmin likes painting the architecture of his home town Moscow.
 He also paints the landscapes he observes during his travels, like on the island of Korčula in Croatia.

 The themes covered by Nikolai Kuzmin's paintings are varied: